soundpress/RulesOfNYC/docs/c19/index.rst

       •   if the Taxicab or Street Hail Livery Licensee pays a termination charge specified in the contract.

-   (8) The termination charge must not be more than twenty-five percent (25%) of all remaining monthly charges applicable to the Technology System, not including any fees waived by the Technology Service Provider in the three (3) months prior to termination, multiplied by the number of months remaining in the term of the contract, not to exceed twelve (12) months, plus the de-installation charge listed in the Technology System Provider’s fee schedule on file with the Commission.
-The termination charge will not apply to any termination of the contract where the Taxicab or Street Hail Livery Licensee is:
+   (8) The termination charge must not be more than twenty-five percent (25%) of all remaining fixed monthly charges applicable to the Technology System, not including any fees waived by the Technology System Provider in the three (3) months prior to termination, multiplied by the number of months remaining in the term of the contract, not to exceed twelve (12) months.
+The termination charge will not apply to any termination of the contract:

-      (i) permitted to terminate the contract without incurring liability or
+      (i) where the Taxicab or Street Hail Livery Licensee is permitted to terminate the contract without incurring liability or

       (ii) where at the Taxicab or Street Hail Livery Licensee’s request the Technology System is removed from one vehicle and installed in another vehicle to be operated under the same Taxicab or Street Hail Livery License.